 reminded me...."It's like you literally don't have an off switch or a chill button"

-My "break" might come in the form of a day where we just play outside, a binge day of family movies or a day that we leave the house so I don't have to associate with tasks by physically looking at them.
+My "break" might involve a day spent playing outside, a marathon of family movies, or a day out of the house so I don't have to physically face tasks.

-I also get on to "side tasks/quests" quite easily.
-If I am in the kitchen and making breakfast I might look over and see I need to do dishes, but then the towel I need is dirty, so I go start a load of laundry, then I go back to the kitchen and say to myself..unload and reload so your dishes can start running, then back to the eggs in the pan..wooo thank goodness made it before they over cooked, then serve the kids, then I have to go to the bathroom cupboard to get new towels out because I have none in the kitchen, but that turns into cleaning the bathroom, then oh ya I should pee, then to the soap, the soap is now empty, so now I have to refill that, I leave the room, then circle back to the kitchen to retrace my steps to remind myself as to what I needed..Oh ya the towel, back to the cupboard, ok focus ...then the kids are done eating so I clear their plates and get them started on school and then I finally eat my cold eggs.
-Forget about coffee..that was reheated multiple times every day for the last 6 years. lol
+I easily get sidetracked by "side tasks/quests."
+If I'm in the kitchen making breakfast, I might notice the dishes need washing, but then realize the towel I need is dirty, prompting me to start a load of laundry.
+I return to the kitchen, remind myself to unload and reload the dishwasher so it can start, then rush back to the eggs in the pan—thankfully, just in time to prevent overcooking.
+I serve the kids, head to the bathroom cupboard for clean towels since there are none in the kitchen, which leads to cleaning the bathroom.
+Then I remember to use the bathroom, notice the soap is empty, refill it, leave the room, and circle back to the kitchen to retrace my steps and recall what I needed—oh yes, the towel.
+Back to the cupboard, focus...then the kids finish eating, so I clear their plates, get them started on school, and finally eat my cold eggs.
+As for coffee, it's been reheated multiple times every day for the past six years. lol

 The above paragraph is a very small section of what my brain goes through multiple times a days.
 I left it as a run on sentence for days on purpose so you really get a grasp of what it is like.